IdrissRio/IntraJ-LSP/README.md

 To install IntraJ as a VSCode extension, follow these steps:

 1. Install the [VSCode](https://code.visualstudio.com) editor.
-2. Install the [IntraJ] extension from the [VSCode Marketplace](https://marketplace.visualstudio.com/items?itemName=IdrissRiouak.IntraJ).
+2. Install the extension from the [VSCode Marketplace](https://marketplace.visualstudio.com/items?itemName=IdrissRiouak.IntraJ).

 [See instruction video  on YouTube](https://www.youtube.com/watch?v=0sGQnrybMjY&ab_channel=IdrissRiouak)